syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Getting-Started.md

 {% endhighlight %}

-**Step 2** : How to Configure the created configuration file in Edit Control
+**Step 2** : How to Configure the created configuration file in EditControl

 {% tabs %}